-Describe the agriculture and food supply chain in your jurisdiction.
+1 Describe the agriculture and food supply chain in your jurisdiction.

 Australia is a very large and environmentally diverse nation continent, and agribusinesses and rural industries cover around 60 per cent of Australia's land mass.
 There is a mix of dryland farming and irrigation.
-Australia produces more food than it consumes, therefore the export market is very important to Australia's economy.
+Australia produces more food than it consumes, therefore, the export market is very important to Australia's economy.
 It is also a large employer of people covering a wide variety of skills from horticulture to engineering, bioscience research to manual labour and management to finance.

-Agricultural produce for consumption locally and for export includes: crops; horticulture; animal products (beef, pork, poultry, lamb, dairy); viticulture; cotton; aquaculture; and wool.
+Agricultural produce for consumption locally and for export includes:

+- crops;

+- horticulture;

+- animal products (beef, pork, poultry, lamb and dairy);

+- viticulture;

+- cotton;

+- aquaculture; and

+- wool.

 Australian food quality is considered internationally to be very high.
-Maintaining this high quality is a main driver for the Australian federal government departments that regulate rural industries and of significant interest to the federal government's agency for scientific research (CSIRO).
+Maintaining this high quality is a main driver for the Australian federal government departments that regulate rural industries and of significant interest to the federal government's agency for scientific research being the Commonwealth Scientific and Industrial Research Organisation (CSIRO).
 Transporting the food produce around the country and to the export ports in a timely, safe and cost-effective manner continues to be the main challenge because of the distances involved.